This page last modified 2012 December 17

 The recent revival of interest in amateur astronomy has led to a bewildering

-variety of telescopes on the market, and an increasing number of retailers, many
+variety of telescopes on the market, and an increasing number of retailers, some

-of whom are primarily interested in taking your money.
+of which are primarily interested in taking your money.
 It is easy for a newcomer

 to be bamboozled by the advertising hype and to spend money upon something that